Quasi right-veering braids and non-loose links: Introduction

 In \cite{hkm}, Honda, Kazez and Mati\'c also define the \emph{fractional Dehn twist coefficient} (\emph{FDTC}).
 The FDTC is an invariant of an open book decomposition and detects right-veering-ness of the monodromy.
 Hence the FDTC can be used to determine tight or overtwisted of the compatible contact structure \cite{ch,hkm2,ik4}.

 As a natural counterpart of right-veering mapping classes, {\em right-veering closed braids} (with respect to general open books) have been defined and studied in the literature \cite{bg,bvv,pl}.
-As a counterpart of the FDTC, in \cite{ik2} we naturally extend it to the {\em FDTC for a closed braid $L$ in an open book $(S,\phi)$} with respect to a boundary component $C$ of $S$, denoted by $c(\phi,L,C)$ (see also Definition \ref{def:FDTC-braid} below).
+In Section \ref{sec:FDTC} we define a closed braid $\cL$ in open book $(S,\phi)$ and discuss how to assign an element $[\varphi_L]$ of the mapping class group for $\cL$.
+Then as a counterpart of the FDTC $c(\phi, C)$, we define $c(\phi, \cL, C)$ the {\em FDTC for a closed braid $\cL$ with respect to an open book $(S,\phi)$} and a boundary component $C$ of $S$.
+The definitions given in this paper are more rigorous than those in \cite{ik2}.

 In \cite{ik2} we see that various results on open books and the FDTC are translated to results on closed braids and the FDTC for closed braids.
 This gives us some hope that open books and closed braids in open books can be treated in a unified manner.